 - Induction into the A.L.L.
 Master Leaders Society after leading fifteen study groups.

-- Invitation to the annual Volunteer Recognition Reception.
+- Invitation to the annual Volunteer Recognition Luncheon.

 - Appreciation of fellow A.L.L. members.

 - Knowledge of having made a valuable contribution A.L.L.

 (Click to view comments of past study group leaders regarding their experiences.)

 Do I have to have prior teaching experience?

 Prior teaching experience is not required.
 All necessary assistance is given to new leaders to prepare them to lead a course and throughout the experience.